sheltermanager/asm3/doc/manual/csvimportfields.rst

 ANIMALNOTFORADOPTION
     Y/N to indicate whether this animal is not available for adoption (Y is not available).
 ANIMALSEX
     The animal's gender.
-ASM looks for the initial letter “M” in the string to indicate male.
+ASM looks for the initial letter “M” in the string to indicate male, "F" for Female or "U" for Unknown.
 ANIMALTYPE
     The animal's type.
 This should correspond to one of ASM's animal types from your database.
 ANIMALCOLOR